jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ```

 Nice, now it's time to commit the changes.
-However, as a good developer you do like mix different implementation or
+However, it's necessary commit each hunk in different commits.
+Fortunately
-fixes in the same commit.
-Fortunately git has a feature that will help on this situation.
-The command `git add` and
+git has a feature that will help on this situation.
+The command `git add` and `git commit` allows user to select which
-`git commit` allows user to select which hunks of a file should be added.
-This is done by passing the `-p, --patch`
+hunks of a file should be added.
+This is done by passing the `-p, --patch` option.
+In our example, let's use `git commit`
-option.
-In our example, let's use `git commit` to choose the hunk should be added in first commit:
+to choose the hunks should be added in first commit:

 ```
+$ git commit -p commit2.c
 diff --git a/commit.c b/commit.c
 index ce46da0..8255080 100644
 --- a/commit.c